magepages/mpdocs/docs/zoho-crm/index.md

 - **Magento Fields**:
   - Enter the fields of the corresponding Magento object to upload data with the fields of Zoho Module.
   - Leaving this column blank will get the **Default Value** column to apply to Zoho Module.
 - **Internal Note**: Enter an internal note for any note of this rule.
-There is no value when processing data.
+This is for admin use only, not for data synchronization.
 - **Insert Variables**: Select the fields of the Magento object corresponding to the fields of Zoho Module.

 ##### 2.2.4.
 Queue Report